ys-pro-duction/Minesweeper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Minesweeper (with Autoplay) is a Java-based implementation of the classic Minesweeper game, planned to be enhanced with an AI-powered Autoplay feature that helps to automatically open or mark the obvious boxes based on basic AI logic.
-The game presents users with three difficulty levels and maintains high scores for each level in a local `highScore.txt` file.
+The game presents users with three difficulty levels and maintains high scores for each level in a local highScores.json file.
+The JSON file is managed using the json-20240303.jar library.

 ### Features
 - Classic Minesweeper gameplay